 Q: How Do I Remove An Acrylic Stain From Wood Without Stripping Or Sanding?

 A: Here, use a chemical paint removing solvent.
-Apply the solvent on the wood section with paint using a roller or a paintbrush.
+Apply the solvent to the wood section with paint using a roller or a paintbrush.

 Let the solvent sit for about 20 minutes until the paint bubbles.
 Once it bubbles, use a putty knife to scrape off the paint and then wipe it off with a cloth.